Behind the Screen & Vision

-In the thirty-four (okay soon-to-be thiry-five) revolutions I have made around our Sun it seems to me that the dichotomies we see with, for instance, life and death, love and hate, suffering and joy, endless beauty and destruction all have one thing in common; a single thread that connects these seemingly opposed forces.
+In the thirty-five revolutions I have made around our Sun it seems to me that the dichotomies we see with, for instance, life and death, love and hate, suffering and joy, endless beauty and destruction, all have a single thread that connects these seemingly opposed forces.
 What is that thread?
 What is that coin that shows two vastly different concepts on either side?
 What is the encompassing circle that binds the yin and yang elements of this universe?

 Somewhere in the midst of my learnings from death, from change and uncertainty, from grief & obstructions, from naivety, I found an opening in my heart that broke through the many layered armour I had built around it.
 I have since learned from reading about the phenomenon that there is a concept in the Buddhist tradition called Boddhichitta, a person who is a warrior of the heart path who seeks to dive into what they call the soft spot in the heart that is essentially the crack into our inner Universe.
 But when we experience this crack into the essence of heart space and tender joy, what then is the outer expression beyond our reach?
 Is there a crack in the external Universe, I think perhaps somewhere behind the Moon, where creative Life Force can move into and cannot be separated(1)?
 This union of innefible humility and gratitude is, I think, the thread that connects our tiny little human existence to the all encompassing never ending Universe.